alexanderneville/docs/ai/regression.md

 ## Univariable Linear Regression

-The process of fitting a straight line to an $x$/$y$ dataset is called _univariate linear regression_, univariate refering to the single output variable $y$.
+The process of fitting a straight line to an $x$/$y$ dataset is called _univariate linear regression_, univariate referring to the single output variable $y$.
 In the most simple case, $x$ is a single value, though in more complicated cases $\mathbf{x}$ is a vector of values, linear regression applies to these cases equally well.
 Sometimes a function